sphinx-contrib/spelling/issuetracker/doc/index.rst

       The issue id as string

-      If you are writing your own custom callback for :event:`issuetracker-resolve-issue`, set this attribute to the
+      If you are writing your own custom callback for :event:`issuetracker-lookup-issue`, set this attribute to the
       ``issue_id`` that was given as argument.

    .. attribute:: url